Starter Guide to Twitter Analytics

 How can a Twitter analytics dashboard help me reach my goals?

-- A Twitter dashboard can support your other marketing goals.
+- A Twitter analytics dashboard can support your other marketing goals.
 Twitter can drive users to your website to increase brand awareness or make a purchase, or generate leads for your newsletter.
 Whichever metric you’re measuring, you can do it on a Twitter dashboard in PowerMetrics.

 - Learn about the audience you’re reaching by tracking age, interests, and locations of the users who are engaging with your Twitter posts.
 By putting these metrics on a Twitter dashboard, you can tell whether your intended audience matches your campaign’s audience, or get inspiration for users who are engaging with your content but aren’t your typical target audience.